matkalinowski/EfficientNet-on-Stanford-Cars-Dataset/notebooks/documentation.md

 ![Pretrained network vs network trained from scratch.
 Second one is on the left.](images/image-20200928234006276.png)

-### Predictions analysis
+## 7. Predictions analysis

 Last image shows predictions for every analyzed model.
 X-axis shows different models and y-axis shows index of validation dataset example.
 Black color means that model made a mistake.
 There are visible grids with different settings.
 First rows shows pretrained networks and latter ones show increasing of regularization and decreasing performance.
 Image contains horizontal lines which indicate that there are some hard examples in the dataset- multiple different models make mistake on theirs prediction.
+The hardest class was number 183, Suzuki SX4 Sedan 2012, it have 5 images that wasn't predicted well by any of my classifier.

 ![All models prediction.](images/image-20200928230845204.png)

-# 7. Conclusions
+# 8. Conclusions

 EfficientNet can be easily applied to transfer learning classification tasks and even the default configuration can be useful and yield good results.
 Results show almost state of the art accuracy on Stanford Cars dataset giving possibility to achieve even better results when using more complex version of EfficientNets.
 Implementation has its drawbacks because of generative approach to network creation.
 Compound scaling shows good results and to my current knowledge there are no other approaches that surpass this proposal.